m0gr1m/Cervical_cancer_behavior_risk/README.md

 ## Summary of results

-Because the KMO test result showed a middling level of effectiveness we plotted a PCA graph for the two components that explain approximately 47% of the total variance of the data set.
+Because the KMO test result showed a middling level of effectiveness we plotted a PCA graph for the two components that explain approximately 47% of the total variance of the dataset.
 As can be seen with the ellipse, it is possible to mark the area for cases with cancer fairly correctly.

 <img src="https://i.imgur.com/KXgcoCt.png"  width="700">